aiidateam/aiida-core/docs/source/installation.rst

-* For some reasons, on some machines (notably often on Mac OS X) there is no default locale defined, and when you run ``verdi install`` for the first time it fails (see also `this issue`_ of django).
+* For some reasons, on some machines (notably often on Mac OS X) there is no default locale defined, and when you run ``verdi setup`` for the first time it fails (see also `this issue`_ of django).
 To solve the problem, first remove the sqlite database that was created.